 Well, you don’t have to.
-That’s why I’m here.
+That’s why our business exists.
 To help you and your feline maintain a peaceful and healthy relationship.
-BUT, if you are determined to take the plunge, let me help with some advice and suggestions.
+If you are determined to take the plunge, let me help with some advice and suggestions.
 Preparation and planning are the keys.

 Desensitizing may be necessary for some, especially those with a previous bad experience.
 Usually those with absolutely no experience do fine, as long as you go slowly.
 Desensitizing means running water and/or blowdrying in the background paired with positive things, like treats, toys, playtime.
 We are trying to reduce a cat’s natural tendency to bolt when they are unsure of a situation.
 This may take a day or two, or weeks, depending on your cat’s individual tolerance and social skills.
 If these sounds can be happening in the same room without a disappearance act, you are ready.